Cosmic Expansion in Extended Quasidilaton Massive Gravity

 We would like to conclude this section with some speculations for the microwave background {\it scalar} power spectrum.
 For an effective mass scale $m$ associated with gravity waves, we might expect a Yukawa-like gravitational potential of the form, $V(r) \propto e^{-mr}/r$.
 A natural choice for the mass scale $m$ in a massive gravity theory is probably between $m_g$ and $M_{\rm GW}$.
 If we take $m$ to be as large as $M_{\rm GW}$ then we expect to see a suppression in power on scales similar to $M_{\rm GW}^{-1}$.
 In this paper we pointed out that in a quasidilaton theory of massive gravity, $M_{\rm GW}$ could be much larger than the Hubble scale.
 So we can expect two scales to appear in the data; if we choose, for example, $m_g \simeq H_0$ and $M_{\rm GW} \simeq 1000H_0$, then we can relate the first scale to the accelerated expansion of the universe and the second one to the large-scale suppression of power in the microwave background two-point correlation function \cite{Copi:2010na}.
 Note that this freedom of having two distinct scales might not be available in ``pure'' massive gravity models (with no additional fields) since there we do not expect $M_{\rm GW}$ to be very different from $m_g$ \cite{D'Amico:2011jj,Gumrukcuoglu:2013nza}.

 \

 {\bf Concluding Remarks.} Massive gravity and its quasidilaton extension provide a very interesting theoretical framework and have a rich phenomenology.
 In this paper we investigated some cosmological consequences of quasidilaton massive gravity.
 We presented the general background equations which are valid in both asymptotic regimes --- matter domination and the current self-accelerated stage.
 These dynamical equations are needed in order to compare with the full expansion history of the universe.
-Current supernova data, for example, would constrain various model parameters and their combinations \cite{akkklw}.

 We also showed that the quasidilaton model permits solutions with $m_g/H_A \simeq 1$ and $M_{\rm GW}/H_A \gg 1$.
 This allowed us to speculate that the quasidilaton model may provide a way to explain the large-angle suppression of power in the microwave background, in addition to the current accelerated expansion of the universe.
 In order to study this further one needs to calculate the detailed perturbation equations, which can then be compared directly with cosmological data on the microwave background.
-We plan to report on this in the near future \cite{akkkl}.
+We plan to report on this in the future.

 \